Convert XWD to G3

 The G3 file extension refers to the CCITT Group 3 Fax Image, a standardized format developed by the Consultative Committee for International Telegraphy and Telephony (CCITT), now known as ITU-T. This format was created to efficiently compress black-and-white fax documents for transmission over telephone lines.
 It employs a method called Modified Huffman Coding for data compression, enabling reduced transmission time and bandwidth usage.
 G3 was widely adopted in the 1980s and 1990s as the primary standard for fax transmissions, ensuring compatibility across different fax machines and systems.

-You will be redirected to the download page to see the conversion status and download your G3 file.
+You will be redirected to the download page to obtain the G3 image.